anuskaamitra16/SmartEdu-Online-Tutor-Finder-Website/README.md

 Update database connection settings in config.php.

 ### Contributing
-We welcome contributions to enhance ComfyNest!
+We welcome contributions to enhance SMARTEdu!
 To contribute, follow these steps:

 - Fork the repository.
 - Create a new branch: git checkout -b feature-branch-name